cutiepi-io/cutiepi-drivers/README.md

 CutiePi tablet uses an 8-inch (800x1280) MIPI DIS TFT LCD display, it has `ILI9881C` as its LCD driver.

 The needed display driver and overlay has been merged into Raspberry Pi's official linux tree (`rpi-5.10.y` branch).
-We kept the driver and overlay filess in in this repo for reference.
+We kept the driver and overlay files in this repo for reference.

 A device tree overlay is also needed, which can be compiled from `Display/cutiepi-panel-overlay.dts` with following command: